 Microsoft employees have long asked for the company’s internal meetings to work better.

-“As of today, all 2,435 of our conference rooms in the Puget Sound area have been upgraded with our new state of the art meeting experience,” says Matt Hempey, who oversees the employee meeting experience across Microsoft for Core Services Engineering and Operations (CSEO).
+“All 2,435 of our conference rooms in the Puget Sound area have been upgraded with our new state of the art meeting experience,” says Matt Hempey, who oversees the employee meeting experience across Microsoft for Core Services Engineering and Operations (CSEO).

 Company employees have been very clear that they want meetings to work the same way every time.